30 LESS TOURISTY CHURCHES

 Église Saint-Pierre de Chaillot

-This church was constructed between 1934 and 1938 and is notable for its distinctive Neo-Romanesque and Neo-Byzantine style.
+This church was constructed between 1933 and 1938 and is notable for its distinctive neo-Byzantine style.

 🏞️ Google Images Overview – Exterior